sujigunasekar/cnn-animal-classifier/README.md

 #  Dog-Cat-Panda Classifier (PyTorch + CNN )

-This project implements a deep learning model using Convolutional Neural Networks (CNNs) to automatically classify images of dogs, cats, and pandas.
-Built with PyTorch, the model is trained using a variety of techniques including data augmentation, validation-based early stopping, and is evaluated using key performance metrics such as accuracy and a confusion matrix.
-The goal is to demonstrate an end-to-end image classification workflow for multi-class animal image data.
+This project focuses on building an image classification model using a Convolutional Neural Network (CNN) implemented with PyTorch.
+The goal is to accurately classify animal images into one of three categories: dog, cat, or panda.

 ##  Aim